AesopInteractive/lasso/README.md

 We do ask, however, that if you are using the plugin on a live site that you please purchase a valid license from the website.
 We cannot provide support to anyone who does not hold a valid license key.

-Developer documentation can be found here: https://github.com/AesopInteractive/lasso-documentation.
+Developer documentation can be found [here](https://github.com/AesopInteractive/lasso-documentation).

-Pull requests for our documentation are welcome: https://github.com/AesopInteractive/lasso-documentation/pulls.
+Pull requests for our documentation are [welcome](https://github.com/AesopInteractive/lasso-documentation/pulls).

 ## Requirements